Noahscratch493/scrooch/README.md

 Example credit:
 > 🔧 Built with Scrooch by Noahscratch493 – Code.
 Convert.
 Play.

+The SB2 to SWF converter is based on the open-source work of **AsentientBot** and must be credited accordingly.

 See [`LICENSE.md`](./LICENSE.md) for the full license and third-party attributions.